-You have no idea what it is, but nod your head in agreement and hope it’s something warm and comforting.
-After a few minutes he hands you a big, warm mug of liquid chocolate.
-At least that’s what it looks like.
+You have no idea what it is, but nod your head in agreement, hoping it's warm and comforting.
+The barista soon hands you a big, warm mug of liquid chocolate.

 And then you take a sip, and you die and go to chocolate heaven.

 Ciccolata Calda is the creamy, thick Italian hot chocolate made from real chocolate, cocoa, milk and sugar.
 If you’ve never tried to make hot chocolate this way before, well, your life is about to change!

 - Real Chocolate: While using just cocoa powder yields a pretty good result, when we use high quality chocolate for this recipe, the results are simply amazing.
 The flavor is rich and you can taste the chocolate in each sip.

 - Secret ingredient: For this recipe we use just a bit of cornstarch to make the consistency of the hot chocolate thick and decadent.
 This makes a big difference in how indulgent the drink turns out.